orisai/nette-console/docs/README.md

 supported by lazy loading and configuration via tags and default properties/methods will always be prioritized.

 Note: Syntax of aliases and hidden command matches the one from Symfony.

+## Command discovery

+Extension automatically registers to console application every service with type `Symfony\Component\Console\Command`.
+That in practise means you don't have to pass commands to extension yourself.

 ## Writing own commands